 In this interview with University of Sydney professor Dan Lovallo and McKinsey’s Allen Webb, Thaler describes some of the Nudge Unit’s early efforts to boost both organ donation rates and the volume of data that governments and businesses share with individuals.
 The more transparent data environment envisioned by Thaler holds profound implications for business leaders.
 “Strategies that are based on obscuring the consumer’s choice,” argues Thaler, will not be “good long-term strategies.”

-The What’s your sense of how the Nudge Unit came about in the first place?
-Quarterly:
+The Quarterly: What’s your sense of how the Nudge Unit came about in the first place?

-Richard Thaler: I got to know David Cameron and George Osborne right after Nudge came out.
+Richard Thaler: I got to know David Cameron and George Osborne1 right after Nudge came out.
 One of their young staffers had read it and passed it on to them.
 Mr. Cameron liked it and put it on a required summer reading list for the Tory MPs.
 Gratifyingly, this turned out not to be just a campaign gimmick.
 When they got in office they said, “Let’s try to do something.”

 People in Downing Street call it the Nudge Unit, but the official term is the Behavioural Insight Team.
 A bunch of bright civil servants on the team are going around trying to get agencies to think about how they incorporate this tool kit into the things they do.
 It’s hard to know whether this is early days of a new administration or people being polite to me.
 But I’ve been very pleasantly surprised with the openness—almost the eagerness—of people to talk to us.
 I’m sure that there are skeptics.
 But they are keeping that skepticism to themselves, at least initially.

-The What is the core message you try to deliver in those meetings?
-Quarterly:
+The Quarterly: What is the core message you try to deliver in those meetings?

 Richard Thaler: My number-one mantra from Nudge is, “Make it easy.”
 When I say make it easy, what I mean is, if you want to get somebody to do something, make it easy.
 If you want to get people to eat healthier foods, then put healthier foods in the cafeteria, and make them easier to find, and make them taste better.
 So in every meeting I say, “Make it easy.”
 It’s kind of obvious, but it’s also easy to miss.

-The Which of your ideas seem to be gaining the most ground?
-Quarterly:
+The Quarterly: Which of your ideas seem to be gaining the most ground?

 Richard Thaler: Two things seem to have traction.
 One is building on the idea of changing defaults, which is an idea that had already caught on.
-A big pension reform that Adair Turner took on had automatic enrollment built into it.
+A big pension reform that Adair Turner2 took on had automatic enrollment built into it.

 The Nudge Unit has an advisory committee, and in the very first meeting with the committee we said, “Let’s try to do something about organ donations.”
 The idea I’ve been pushing on for that is something I call “prompted choice” that we use in Illinois, where I live.
 When you get your driver’s license renewed, they ask, “Would you like to be an organ donor?”
 In Illinois, that doubled the number of people on the organ donation list.
 So a decision has been made to do this in the UK, starting with motor vehicle registration and possibly moving to the National Health Service, which could make more sense in the UK, since everybody’s enrolled in that, and not everybody has a car.

-The So defaults, which have already had an impact on pensions in the UK, are now coming to organ donation.
+The Quarterly: So defaults, which have already had an impact on pensions in the UK, are now coming to organ donation.
 What’s the second big priority?
-Quarterly:

 Richard Thaler: The second thing that is getting traction is about data.
 There’s a big report the Nudge Unit has written, and the interesting thing here is they have gotten a big bunch of companies to agree to sit at the table and help design this.